-At each session, they would always begin with a long recitation of history to remind the adversary that they are moving with the right tide; then go on with a reading of statements made by the opponents of the adverse government, with the purpose of putting the opponent on the defensive; then they would state their position in peremptory and selfrighteous terms, and leave things at that.
+At each session, they would always begin with a long recitation of history to remind the adversary that they are moving with the right tide; then go on with a reading of statements made by the opponents of the adverse government, with the purpose of putting the opponent on the defensive; then they would state their position in peremptory and self-righteous terms, and leave things at that.
 Reasoning and pleading of the adversary would fall on deaf ears.
 The Vietnamese Communist negotiators in a strong position would just wait for their opponent's position to collapse and force him to accept their conditions.
-They would make their adversary expand most of his energies in negotiating with himself, as Kissinger has said.
-(1) In the end, whenever the Vietnamese negotiator makes a slight change of formulation, from "must" to "could", from "would" to "will", or condescends to discuss his adversary's proposals, or make a meaningless concession, the latter would consider it a tremendous progress, a "stunning" concession and feel elated about it.
+They would make their adversary expand most of his energies in negotiator makes a slight change of formulation, from "must" to "could", from "would" to "will", or condescends to discuss his adversary's proposals, or make a meaningless concession, the latter would consider it a tremendous progress, a "stunning" concession and feel elated about it.